aws/aws-auto-scaling-custom-resource/README.md

 `https://example.execute-api.us-west-2.amazonaws.com/prod/scalableTargetDimensions/1-23456789`

-## 5. Test the API Gateway integration
+## 5. Test the API Gateway Integration

 The next step is to verify that the API in API Gateway is integrated with your application.
 The [Postman](https://www.getpostman.com/) app is a convenient testing tool for this because it provides fields for adding your signing information to the HTTPS request.